 - Read over the social media guidelines provided on this site to familiarize yourself with SU policies and expectations.

-- Contact Matt Miller, Social Media Marketing Specialist, for assistance in determining which, if any, social media channels are right for you and your area.
+- Contact Giorgio Guerra, Social Media Marketing Specialist, for assistance in determining which, if any, social media channels are right for you and your area.

 - Work with Marcom to ensure proper SU branding for your social media sites and to help gain followers.

 Guidelines and Policies

 Once you’ve established a social media presence connected to Seattle University, you will need to adhere to the following guidelines.
 If you have any questions or concerns, please do not hesitate to contact Giorgio Guerra in Marketing Communications.